-In recent years, machine learning has been the buzz-word in algorithmic trading and quant firms.
+In recent years, machine learning for trading has become the buzz-word for many quant firms.
 In their quest to seek the elusive alpha, a number of funds and trading firms have adopted to machine learning.
 This post gives a brief overview of the development of machine learning and its growing importance for quants and traders alike.

 Machine Learning gains popularity in Algorithmic Trading